Explainable Deep Learning: A Field Guide for the Uninitiated: Methods for Explaining DNNs

 \subsection{Model Distillation}

-In this review we use the term \textit{model distillation} to refer to a class of post-training explanation methods where the knowledge encoded within a trained DNN is {\em distilled} into a representation amenable for explanation by a user.
-The reader should be aware that~\shortciteA{hinton2015distilling} outlines a method, with the same name, that implements a specific form of model distillation, namely distilling the knowledge learned by an ensemble of DNNs into a single DNN.
-An entire class of explainable deep learning techniques have emerged which are based on the notion of model distillation.
-In this setting, as illustrated in Figure~\ref{fig:distillation}, an inherently transparent or white box machine learning model $g$ is trained to mimic the input/output behavior of a trained opaque deep neural network $f$ so that $g(\boldsymbol{y}) \approx f(\boldsymbol{x})$.
+\textit{Model distillation} refers to a class of post-training explanation methods where the knowledge encoded within a trained DNN is {\em distilled} into a representation amenable for explanation by a user.
+This representation can take the form of more interpretable machine learning methods, e.g., decision trees.
+In this setting, as illustrated in Figure~\ref{fig:distillation}, an inherently transparent or white box machine learning model $g$ is trained to mimic the input/output behavior of a trained opaque deep neural network $f$ so that $g(\boldsymbol{x}) \approx f(\boldsymbol{x})$.
 Subsequent explanation of how $g$ maps inputs to outputs may serve as a surrogate explanation of $f$'s mapping.
+Note that~\cite{hinton2015distilling} outlines a method, with the same name, that implements a specific form of model distillation, namely distilling the knowledge learned by an ensemble of DNNs into a single DNN.
+In fact, an entire class of explainable deep learning techniques has emerged based on the notion of model distillation.

-A distilled model in general learns to imitate the actions or qualities of an opaque DNN on the same data used to train the opaque DNN.
-Distilled models, even if they are simpler, smaller, and possibly explainable, can still achieve reasonable performance while offering an explanation.
-There are two conceptual reasons for this.
-First, a distilled model has access to information from the trained DNN, including the input features it found to be most discriminatory and feature or output correlations relevant for classification.
+A distilled model in general learns to imitate the actions or qualities of an opaque DNN over the same data.
+It is a myth that the distilled form of a DNN necessarily underperforms compared to the original DNN~\cite{liu2018improving}.
+Conceptually, this may be because a distilled model has access to information from the trained DNN, including the input features it found to be most discriminatory and feature or output correlations relevant for classification.
 The distilled model can use this information directly during training, thus reducing the needed capacity of the distilled model.
-Second, the distilled model still takes the original data as input, and if explainable, thus develops a transparent model of how input features become related to the actions of the DNN.
-Interpreting the distilled model may thus not give very deep insights into the internal representation of the data a DNN learns, or say anything about the DNN's learning process, but can at least provide insight into the features, correlations, and relational rules that explain how the DNN operates.
-Put another way, we can imagine that the explanation of a distilled model can be seen as a hypothesis as to why a DNN has assigned some class label to an input.
+Since the distilled model still takes the original data as input, it may be further useful as a transparent view of how input features become related to the actions of the DNN.
+Interpreting the distilled model will not give deep insights into the internal representation of the data a DNN learns, or say anything about the DNN's learning process, but can at least provide insight into the features, correlations, and relational rules that explain how the DNN operates.
+Put another way, the explanation of a distilled model can be seen as a hypothesis as to why a DNN has assigned some class label to an input.